 Students with a minimum 3.5 GPA may apply for the Honors program.

 Students are encouraged to consult with the German Studies Director of undergraduate studies concerning opportunities for study abroad during their junior year at a German, Austrian, or Swiss university, in which case up to 12 credits (four three-credit courses) may be applied to the major.
-Only one course for the major program may be “double counted” toward another major, minor, or Core requirement.
+Only one course for the major program may be “double counted” toward another major or minor.
+Students are encouraged to double count Core requirements by taking courses in German Studies that also fulfill the Core.
 To declare your major in German Studies, contact the director of the major, Professor Michael Resler, Lyons Hall 201C, firstname.lastname@example.org.

 Minor in German